carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 ~~~
 {: .output}

-So downloading chunks of data in parallel gave a speed-up of almost x4!
-Let's now continue to the following steps of the
+So downloading chunks of data using 4 worker gave a speed-up of almost 4 times (40.5 s vs 12.6 s)!

- calculation.
+Let's now continue to the second step of the calculation.
+Note how the same syntax as for its serial version is employed
+for creating and applying the cloud mask.
+Only the raster saving includes additional arguments:
+* `tiled=True`: write raster as a chunked GeoTIFF.
+* `lock=threading.Lock()`: the threads which are splitting the workload must "synchronise" when writing to the same file
+  (they might otherwise overwrite each other's output).
+* `compute=False`: do not immediately run the calculation, more on this later.

 ~~~
 from threading import Lock